Khokana

 Khokana is a former Village Development Committee (VDC) which has been merged with the neighbouring VDC's of Bungamati, Chhampi, Dukuchhap, Sainbu and other 38 VDC's to form the Metropolitan City of Lalitpur in Lalitpur District in the Bagmati Zone of central Nepal.
 At the time of the 1991 Nepal census, Khokana had a population of 4258 living in 699 individual households.
 According to 2011 Nepal census, Khokana had a population of 4927 living in 1056 individual households.

 Khokana, a traditional and small Newari village about 8 kilometers south of Kathmandu (on the outskirts of Patan).
 Khokana is mainly known for the production of rich mustard oil since ancient time.
 It was also the first town in Nepal to be lit with electricity in 1911 AD during the reign of Rana Prime Minister Chandra Shamsher.

 Khokana has been nominated to be listed as a Unesco World Heritage, representing a vernacular village and its mustard-oil seed industrial heritage.

 Legends / History

-The main Rudrayani temple is said to be established by King Amara Malla in 15th century and thus the town of Khokana came into existence.
+The main Rudrayani temple is said to be reconstructed by King Amara Malla in 15th century.
 It is said that the Maharjans and Dangols of Pachali Bhairav have migrated to present location of Khokana as proven by many similarities in the cultures and traditions of people of both locations.
-It is said that King Amar Malla established temple of Rudrayani to cure epidemics which used to spread in mediaeval times.
+It is said that King Amar Malla reconstructed temple of Rudrayani to cure epidemics which used to spread in mediaeval times.
 He also named the settlement as Jitapur.

 Khokana was a specialized town for oil pressing.
 The town is first to be lit from the Pharping Hydropower during the period of Prime minister Chandra Shamshere.
 Rudrayani Madhyamik Vidyalaya is the oldest school in Nepal after Durbar High School.
 Prior to construction of motorable road through Pharping, people used to walk through this village to go to Dakshinkali temple.